maxackerman/kirby-gulp-boilerplate/README.md

 ## Development
 - Setup a local server, and add the local url to `.env`.
 Example: `LOCAL_URL = 'http://example.localhost/'`
-- `npm run build` this will watch files and process them on when updated.
+- `npm run dev` will watch files and process them on when updated.
 Updates will be reflected on browsersync proxy url.
-- `npm run build` this will run once and generate the minified produciton files.
+- `npm run build` will run once and generate the minified produciton files.

 ## Update
 - `composer update` to update Kirby

 ## Deploy
-- Commit to Github - Docs TK

-## Troubleshooting

-### Deployment
 Github will need SSH access to the server to deploy via rsync
 - Generate a new SSH key and put the secret in github repo secrets
 - Public Key goes on the server